Tracie Hunter: Elected as Juvenile Court judge

-In 2010, following the retirement of Judge Thomas R. Lipps (R), Hunter submitted her candidacy for the judgeship in Hamilton County's Juvenile Court, to fill the position vacated by Lipps.
-In the primary, the county's Democratic chapter fielded Daniel Donnellon, son of Ed Donnellon, Municipal Court judge.
+In 2010, following the retirement of Judge Thomas R. Lipps (R), Hunter submitted her candidacy for the judgeship in Hamilton County's Juvenile Court to fill the position vacated by Lipps.
+In the primary, the county's Democratic chapter fielded Daniel Donnellon, son of Ed Donnellon, municipal court judge.
 Hunter won the race with 20,626 to 9,202 votes.
-She lost the November 2, 2010, election to John Williams, former administrator of Hamilton County Clerk of Courts and director of the Hamilton County Board of Elections, who had served almost two decades as a prosecutor and magistrate, by nearly three thousand votes.
+She lost the November 2, 2010, election to John Williams, former administrator of the Hamilton County Clerk of Courts and director of the Hamilton County Board of Elections, who had served almost two decades as a prosecutor and magistrate, by nearly three thousand votes.

-Hunter's campaign identified what were ostensibly significant issues with provisional ballots cast, and protested the result, eventually filing a federal lawsuit.
+Hunter's campaign identified what appeared to be significant issues with the provisional ballots that were cast and protested the election results, ultimately leading to the filing of a federal lawsuit.
 In November 2010, Federal Judge Susan Dlott ruled that Williams should not take the office until the issue of the provisional ballots was investigated and resolved.

-On January 10, 2011, upon assuming the office of Ohio Secretary of State, Jon Husted (R), ordered the Board of Election to officially declare John Williams the winner without counting provisional ballots, but after two days, Judge Dlott ordered the Board to count more than 150 of the disputed provisional ballots which, as stated in the decision, 'appeared to have been cast at the wrong precinct table "due to poll worker error".'
+On January 10, 2011, upon assuming the office of Ohio Secretary of State, Jon Husted (R), ordered the Board of Election to officially declare John Williams the winner without counting provisional ballots, but after two days, Judge Dlott ordered the Board to count more than 150 of the disputed provisional ballots, which, as stated in the decision, "appeared to have been cast at the wrong precinct table "due to poll worker error".'
 In April 2011, the Board appealed to the U.S. Supreme Court but the high court declined to hear the case, sending it back to Dlott's District Court for the Southern District of Ohio, Western Division.
 During the time the court was considering the case, on November 10, 2011, Ohio governor John Kasich (R), appointed Williams to the Juvenile Court, making him senior judge.

 On February 8, 2012, some seventeen months after the election, Judge Dlott found for Hunter, while on March 16, 2012, she denied the Hamilton County Board of Elections' motion to stay further proceedings in this action.
 Following the court-ordered recount, Hunter was declared the winner by 71 votes and was sworn in on May 25, 2012.
 It was the first time the position of the judge in Hamilton County's Juvenile Court was filled by a woman and an African-American.